POLICY COMMITTEE CHARTER

 1. Identify and evaluate global security, political, budgetary, technological and other issues and trends that could affect the Company’s business activities and performance;

-2. Review, monitor and provide recommendations regarding the Company’s ethics and corporate responsibility programs and policies, including its Standards of Business Conduct;
+2. Review, monitor and provide recommendations regarding the Company’s ethics and corporate social responsibility programs and policies, including its Standards of Business Conduct;

 3. Review the Company’s public relations and advertising strategy and the manner in which the Company conducts its public relations activities;